statamic/docs/content/collections/docs/collections.md

 ---
-title: 'Collections & Entries'
+title: 'Collections'
-intro: Entries are the primary element that holds your content.
-Entries are grouped into Collections and can be used in many different and powerful ways for a multitude of purposes.
-A collection may contain entries that represent blog posts, products, recipes, or perhaps even roadside oddities.
+intro: Collections are containers that hold groups of related entries.
+Each entry in a collection might represent a blog post, product, recipe, or even chapter of your Family Matters fan fiction novel following Steve Urkel's rise to UFC Heavyweight Champion.
 template: page
 updated_by: 3a60f79d-8381-4def-a970-5df62f0f5d56
 updated_at: 1568644358
 blueprint: page
-stage: 1
+stage: 4
 id: 7202c698-942a-4dc0-b006-b982784efb03
 ---
 ## Entries

 Each entry has — at the very least — a title, a published status, an id, and some content.
 The content fields are determined by one or more [blueprints](/blueprints) set on the collection.
-By default they're stored as Markdown files inside their collection's respective directory (`content/collections/<collection>/entry.md`).
+By default they're stored as Markdown files inside their collection's respective directory (`content/collections/{collection}/entry.md`).

-Let's pretend it's the summer of '99.
-Here's an entry we might be writing if we were covering the X-Games.
+Let's pretend it's currently the summer of '99 and we are journalists covering the X-Games.
+Here's an entry we might write.

 <figure>
     <img src="/img/entry-tony-hawk.png" alt="An entry being edited in the Statamic 3 control panel">
     <figcaption>Entry publishing with only the default content fields.</figcaption>
 </figure>

-And here's what the Markdown file would look like for the very same entry.
+And here's what the Markdown file would look like for that same entry.

 ``` markdown
 <!-- content/collections/blog/1999-07-27.tony-hawks-900.md -->